anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_11 title="Pledge Status exchange" artwork-align="center"}

-The Registrar-Agent queries the Pledge Status via HTTP(S) POST request on the well-known pledge endpoint at `/.well-known/brski/qps`.
+The Registrar-Agent SHALL query the pledge via HTTP(S) POST to the pledge endpoint at `/.well-known/brski/qps`.
 The request body MUST contain the JWS-signed Status Trigger (tStatus) artifact as defined in {{tstatus_artifact}}.
-The request header MUST set the Content-Type field `application/jose+json`.
+In the request header, the Content-Type field MUST be set to `application/jose+json` and the Accept field SHOULD be set to `application/jose+json`.

-If the pledge provides the Query Pledge Status endpoint, it MUST reply to this request with the Pledge Status (pStatus) artifact in the body of a 200 OK response.
+If the pledge provides the Query Pledge Status endpoint, it MUST reply with the Pledge Status (pStatus) artifact as defined in {{pstatus_artifact}} in the body of an HTTP 200 OK response.
-The response header MUST have the Content-Type field set to `application/jose+json`.

 ### Request Artifact: Status Trigger (tStatus) {#tstatus_artifact}